 Neural network reconstruction is a grand challenge in neuroscience and vision science in particular.
-Defining complete network (CN) maps or connectomes [1,2] for canonical regions of any metazoan neural assembly requires robust cataloguing of neuronal classes [3-7], mapping statistically distinct neuronal patterns [8-11], and tracing characteristic connections [12-14].
+Defining complete network (CN) maps or connectomes [1,2] for canonical regions of any metazoan neural assembly requires robust cataloguing of neuronal classes [3,4,5,6,7], mapping statistically distinct neuronal patterns [8,9,10,11] and tracing characteristic connections[12,13,14].
 Moreover, anatomic methods for network analysis have not kept pace with the demands for phenotyping an immense and expanding library of genetic models of neurologic disorders in general [15] and retinal disorders in particular [16].
-This is all the more distressing since, historically, anatomy has shown far more power to define neural network ground truth than either modeling or physiological strategies and, in practice, serial section transmission electron microscopy (ssTEM) has been the most powerful generator of validated existing network maps.
-The term "ground truth" emerged first in remote sensing and refers to specific ground information used to validate optical data captured from afar.
+This is all the more distressing since, historically, anatomy has shown far more power to define neural network ground truth than either modeling or physiological strategies and, in practice, ssTEM has been the most powerful generator of validated existing network maps.
+The need to expand these abilities beyond the purview of a limited number of specialized laboratories has never been more acute.

+&lt;sup>1 The term "ground truth" emerged first in remote sensing and refers to specific ground information used to validate optical data captured from afar.
 In neuroscience, ground truth is the physical connectivity of identified neurons.
-Patterns of connectivity inferred from behavior, modeling, or physiology are thus subject to the test of anatomical ground truth.
-The need to expand ssTEM abilities beyond the purview of a limited number of specialized laboratories has never been more acute.
+Patterns of connectivity inferred from behavior, modeling or physiology are thus subject to the test of anatomical ground truth.